Extension and trace for nonlocal operators: Harmonic functions

-Using an argument based on the Fourier transform as in \cite[Proof of Theorem 1.7]{arXiv161110304GK}, we get that for every $N$ and sufficiently large $k$, $\pi_r^{\ast k}$ is $N$ times continuously differentiable.
+Using an argument based on the Fourier transform as in \cite[Proof of Theorem 1.7]{MR3729529}, we get that for every $N$ there is a sufficiently large $k$, such that the function $\pi_r^{\ast k}$ is $N$ times continuously differentiable.
 It is also compactly supported.
-Since $u\in L^1_{loc}(\mR^d)$, it follows that $ \pi_r^{\ast k}\ast u$ has $N$ continuous derivatives in $D$, but for our purposes it suffices to take $N=2$.
+Since $u\in L^1_{loc}(\mR^d)$, it follows that $ \pi_r^{\ast k}\ast u$ is $N$ times continuously differentiable in $D$.
+For our purposes below, it suffices to take $N=2$.